Andrea Moberg

 Andrea Moberg Tobies (born 4 June 1994) is a Peruvian model, activist and beauty pageant titleholder who represented her country in the Miss Grand International 2018 contest.

 Early life

 She was born and raised in the city of Iquitos, the capital of the Department of Loreto, located in the Northern Jungle of Peru.
 She is currently a journalism student and activist for the human rights of low income families and also on the rights of women in the country.

 Pageantry

 On the night of 29 October 2017, Moberg represented Loreto in the national Miss Peru 2018 contest, which was held at the Municipal Theater of Lima.
-At the end of the contest she remains as 1st Finalist, losing to Romina Lozano from Callao and at the same time, she was given the title of Miss Grand Peru 2018 and also as Reina Rosa 2018 by Jessica Newton.
+At the end of the contest, she remained as 1st Finalist, losing to Romina Lozano from Callao and at the same time, she was given the title of Miss Grand Peru 2018 and also as Reina Rosa 2018 by Jessica Newton.

 Miss Grand Peru 2018

 On 6 February 2018, Moberg was officially crowned Miss Grand Peru 2018 by her predecessor María José Lora, Miss Grand International 2017 at the Country Club Hotel in Lima.